Enter headline here

 Dear What to do?

 You should consult your doctor about the earache.
-If a bacterial infection is causing the earache then your physician will prescribe antibiotic ear drops and oral antibiotics.
+If a bacterial infection is causing the earache then your physician will prescribe antibiotic ear drops or oral antibiotics.
 Also, ask your doctor about giving your son Tylenol, Motrin, or Advil to relieve pain.

 An infection of the ear canal, otitis externa, is a common problem especially for children who spend a lot of time in the water.
 Otitis externa is sometimes called swimmer's ear and is not contagious